 Place a soccer ball at her feet, and watch as she changes “never will” to “just did.”
 Step aside while she learns to conquer her small world today and the bigger one tomorrow.

-The two assistant professors who founded UT’s Center for Sport, Peace, and Society (SCPS), Sarah Hillyer and Ashleigh Huffman, know that sometimes power has to start with empowerment.
-The women use sports to promote cultural understanding, student learning, community welfare, and social change.
+Sarah Hillyer, the assistant professor who founded UT’s Center for Sport, Peace, and Society with former assistant professor Ashleigh Huffman, knows that sometimes power has to start with empowerment.
+The center uses sports to promote cultural understanding, student learning, community welfare, and social change.

-One of the most impactful ways they do this is through the Global Sports Mentoring Program (GSMP), which pairs business mentors and international partners with emerging leaders from around the world.
-The group’s short-term mission is to provide training and resources for sports-based action initiatives in participants’ home communities.
-With a total of 50 women from 39 countries having attended the annual five-week workshop since 2012, the long-term result has been a global network of supporters.
+One of the most impactful ways they do this is through the Global Sports Mentoring Program (GSMP), an initiative run in partnership with the US Department of State and espnW.
+It pairs business mentors and international partners with emerging leaders from around the world.

 “Women who participate in sports see an increase in self-esteem, health, and well-being—which in turn creates a stronger community and world,” Hillyer said.

-When Volunteers strive to make a difference, investment in an individual can lead to the empowerment of many.
+When Volunteers strive to make a difference, investment in individuals leads to the empowerment of many.